DreamTeamMobile/Xamarin.AntMedia.Samples/README.md

 * DT.WebRTC.iOS - Xamarin Android app with WebRTC sdk usage

-* DT.WebRTC.Forms - Xamarin Forms Android app with our Forms WebRTC sdk usage
+* DT.WebRTC.Forms - Xamarin Forms library with all UI and logic of app with our Forms WebRTC sdk usage

 * DT.WebRTC.Forms.Android - Xamarin Forms Android app with our Forms WebRTC sdk usage